Africa

 Day 6

-A full day on the road today as travel 7-hours to Twyfelfontein, driving across timeless Damaraland.
+A full day on the road today as travel 7-hours towards Twyfelfontein, driving across timeless Damaraland.

 Leaving Swakopmund, we head to the Brandberg Mountain, the highest in Namibia, into Damaraland which is one of the least populated and most geologically diverse areas in Africa.
 This harsh, rocky environment is home to the rare desert elephant, the endangered black rhino and free-roaming antelope, with the remaining day at leisure.